'It can happen to you': California resident lost his fingers due to COVID-19

-He noted the long list of complications he suffered from a respiratory illness: "from methicillin-resistant Staphylococcus aureus, sepsis, kidney failure, liver failure, pulmonary embolism, lung rupture, all at once."
+He noted the long list of complications he suffered from a respiratory illness: "from methicillin-resistant Staphylococcus aureus, sepsis, renal failure, liver failure, pulmonary embolism, ruptured lungs, all at once."

 Garfield spent a total of 64 days in the hospital, including 31 days on a ventilator.
 According to Dr. Daniel Dea, the mortality rate of patients with COVID-19 placed on mechanical ventilation is at least 70%.